-Expats looking to work in Thailand will need to enter the country on a Non-Immigrant visa.
-Before they can start working, however, they will need to get a work permit from the Thai Ministry of Labour.
+Expats looking to work in Thailand will need to enter the country on a Non-Immigrant Visa.
+However, before they can start working, expats will need to get a work permit from the Thai Ministry of Labour.

 In many cases, an expat’s sponsoring company will apply for a work permit at the Department of Employment on their behalf.
 The employee will then be responsible for applying for their long-term visa and re-entry permit.

-Expats will physically have to retrieve their work permit at the relevant Labour Department with their passport.
+When the application process and decision-making are complete, expats will physically have to retrieve their work permits at the relevant Labour Department with their passports.